 High School at U-Prep

-There are several unique features to U-Prep’s High School Program, including: (1) The graduation requirements are aligned to the UC and CSU A-G admissions eligibility requirements; (2) Students take 7 classes daily rather than 6, which increases opportunities to expand interests in fine arts, world languages, and other electives while pursuing the most advanced academic schedule; (3) The World Language Department offers courses in Latin, Mandarin Chinese, Russian, Spanish and French.
-U-Prep is the only school in our community that promotes the study and teaching of the Classical Greek and Latin world; (4) U-Prep is the only school where students may take Dance classes and receive fine arts credit; and, (5) All students in grades 9-12 take Honors or Advanced Placement curriculum.
-Junior and senior high school students take AP English and AP History courses as their default course of study.
-With 23 different athletic teams students in our small school setting have ample opportunity to develop and build athletic prowess and compete.
+There are several unique features to U-Prep’s High School Program, including: (1) The graduation requirements are aligned to the UC and CSU A-G admissions eligibility requirements; (2) Students take 7 classes daily rather than 6, which increases opportunities to expand interests in fine arts, world languages, and other electives while pursuing the most advanced academic schedule; (3) The World Language Department offers courses in Latin, Mandarin Chinese, Spanish and French.
+U-Prep is the only school in our community that promotes the study and teaching of the Classical Greek and Latin world; (4) U-Prep hosts an award winning Dance program that offers courses in junior high and high school (fine arts credit); and, (5) All students in grades 9-12 take Honors or Advanced Placement curriculum.
+Freshman students take AP Human Geography, and junior and senior students take AP English and AP history courses as their default course of study.
+Dual enrollment courses are taught on-site by U-Prep instructors; courses are offered in the math, English, science departments.
+With 23 different athletic teams students in our small school setting have ample opportunity to develop themselves as competitors.
 Several extra-curricular programs serve to develop leadership while fostering a sense of personal responsibility and citizenship.

 Selecting the best school for your child is understandably a ‘head and heart’ process.
 Simply put, we are pleased to provide an opportunity for parents to consider as they navigate through differing educational options and determine a match.
 Our staff is available to answer questions if we can be of further assistance, 245-2790.

-University Preparatory School, a public charter school of the Shasta Union High School District, was granted a charter by the state of California in March 2004.
-Its purpose is twofold: first to provide a small, comprehensive high school alternative for area students and second to support the academic mission of the school and prepare students for an academically rigorous high school experience with its middle school curriculum (grades 6-8).
-U-Prep’s middle school curriculum includes Latin in 7th and 8th grade.
+University Preparatory School’s middle school curriculum includes Latin in 7th and 8th grade.
 The high school curriculum is comprised of AP, Honors and CP courses.
-Courses offered at U-Prep include: Mandarin, Russian, Spanish, French, Latin, AP Physics B and AP Physics C Mechanics, AP Physics C Electricity and Magnetism, AP Biology, AP Environmental Science, AP Calculus AB, AP Calculus BC, AP Statistics, AP World History, AP US History, AP Economics, AP American Government, AP English Language & Composition, AP English Literature and Composition, AP Latin, and AP Studio Art, Drawing, 2D and 3D.
-Students also participate in a daily Advisory or Tutorial class.
+World Language courses offered at U-Prep include: Mandarin, Spanish, French, and Latin.
+Advanced Placement course offerings include: AP Physics 1, AP Physics 2, AP Biology, AP Environmental Science, AP Computer Science Principles, AP Calculus AB, AP Calculus BC, AP Statistics, AP Human Geography, AP World History, AP US History, AP Microeconomics, AP American Government, AP English Language & Composition, AP English Literature and Composition, AP Latin, and AP Studio Art (Drawing, 2D and 3D).
+On-campus dual enrolled course offerings include: Precalculus College Algebra, College Physics 2A, College Physics 2B, College Composition, College Literature and Composition, and Principles of Economics.
+Students also participate in Advisory and Tutorial class.

 Vision, Mission & Student Learning Outcomes